Aldeburgh Food Festival, Snape, Suffolk (September)

 Roasted Gressingham duck being prepared for wraps

 - Aldeburgh Food & Drink Festival 2019 will take place on the 28th – 29th September

 - There is free parking onsite in walking distance to the main event

-- To accompany the festival there is a two week programme of fringe events including a tour of Pump Street Bakery’s Chocolate Rooms
+- To accompany the food festival, there is an excellent two week programme of fringe events.
+See the tour of Pump Street Bakery’s Chocolate Rooms

 - Walk the Sailors Path from Snape Maltings to Aldeburgh (12 mile return walk)